 For healthcare leaders looking to thrive within the value-based system, working collaboratively will be key.
 Currently, the push towards value is tied to incentives, and in the case of ACOs, this means taking on risk-based agreements tied to the quality of care instead of quantity.
 As the scope of healthcare shifts from treating symptoms to caring for patients, Accountable Care Organizations are tackling the challenges associated with this shifting paradigm and leading the way for care delivery networks to adopt best practices.

 One thing has remained clear in the efforts to deliver value-based care: Without workflow efficiencies and enhanced communications, it will be an uphill battle.
-To truly achieve value in healthcare, providers must be able to communicate with each other and with their patients at all points along the continuum of care.
+To truly achieve value and better communication in healthcare, providers must be able to communicate with each other and with their patients at all points along the continuum of care.